-Before you dive in, here’s a quick disclaimer: I will be utterly blunt before you read about the must-have toys for one-year-olds.
+Before you dive in, here’s a quick disclaimer: I will be utterly honest before you read about the must-have toys for one-year-olds . . .
 Gift your baby something they can continue using when they are three.

 Don’t get too much.
 Choose a gift your baby needs and a cordless vacuum for yourself.
 (Hello, cordless Dyson.)
-Don’t feel guilty with a small pile on the holiday morning.
+Don’t feel guilty about a small pile on the morning of the holiday .
 As your child grows, there will be plenty of opportunities to grow your toy collection.
 And the bonus?
 I bet the box will be a hit with your baby.
 (Because we all know how exciting cardboard boxes can be!)

 I considered these parenting tips as I curated this helpful list to create memorable moments of play in the early years.
 Here are my favorite toys for this age group to keep in the living room or on the go.